 'SPF' Roofs are seamless.
 'SBF' is self flashing, parapets, roof penetrations and roof curbs are sealed, eliminating the need for costly flashing material and provide seamless leak free protection ! !
 A 'SBF' is easily maintained.
 An 'SBF' Roof is sustainable .

-A 'SBF' Roofing System that is properly maintained should have an indefinite life.
-Most 'SBF' Roofing Systems are eligible for recovered at the end of the warranty period, allowing for an extension of your original warranty for a nominal fee.
+A 'SPF' Roofing System that is properly maintained should have an indefinite life.
+Systems are eligible for recovered at the end of the warranty period, allowing for an extension of your original warranty for a nominal fee.
 The roofs can be rejuvenated by a process called 'scarifying' .
 "Scarification" is a process which the top level of coating and foam is removed.
 A fresh topping of foam is applied and recovered .
 Allowing this renewable factor represents a large cost advantage .